-Paige - Bald Eagle
+Hali - Bald Eagle

 Francis - Bald Eagle

+Francis, an adult male bald eagle, came to the Audubon Center for Birds of Prey as a very young eaglet in April of 1991.
+Most likely kicked out of his nest by his parents because of a respiratory infection and a cataract in one eye, he was a very sick little eagle when admitted.
 Because Francis required constant care, he was literally hand-raised by center staff.
 It was soon determined that reduced lung capacity from the infection and an inoperable eye defect rendered the young eagle non-releasable.
 Francis is glove-trained and very comfortable around the public, participating in educational programs as an Audubon ambassador.
 Francis is named for St. Francis of Assisi, patron saint of animals.

 Plan Your Visit